The Forbidden Room (1977 film): Production

 The Forbidden Room was based on the novel L'anima persa written by Giovanni Arpino and published in 1966.
-Director Dino Risi had previously adapted Arpino's novel previously, as Profumo di donna.
+Director Dino Risi had adapted a previous novel by Arpino, in Profumo di donna.

 Risi's adaptation of L'anima persa changed the novels location from Turin to Venice and changed the names, features and characteristics of some characters such as Tino's uncle and aunt Galla.

 Release

 The Forbidden Room was distributed theatrically in Italy by Fox/Dean Film on 20 January 1977.
 In Italy, the film grossed a total of 857,364,083 Italian lire domestically.
 The film was released in France on 23 March 1977 as Âmes perdues.